ayazeabali/Little-Learners-Academy/README.md

 -  Slider in the **Our Testimonials** section
 -  Accordion in the **Frequently Asked Questions** section
 -  Pixel-perfect design implementation
+-  Navigation: Professional Navbar with active state tracking.

+- About Page: Dynamic "Our Awards" slider.

+- Academics Page: Category-based filtering for room galleries.

+- Interactive UI: Accordions for FAQs and custom-built testimonial carousels.

 ---